Vox stellarum: part one — the Zodiac

 We would also like to make it clear that this investigation is not a treatise on Astronomy or Astrology.
 It is what our title says it is: Vox Stellarum or the Voice of Stars: the testament of the Zodiac unveiled, insofar as this is possible or permissible.
 For there are certain facts of an occult nature in connection with Astrology which have been wisely kept secret as they could do great harm if they were known and fully understood.
 The late Dennis Elwell, a British astrologer whom we mentioned in our article on Astrology published in 2014, said anent this: "If the odious Sun-sign columns have a value, it is to persuade everybody that Astrology is just a bit of fun.
 They serve as a smoke screen.
 In fact Astrology is dangerous knowledge, which could be devastating in the wrong hands.
 Perhaps it is better for people to be kept in ignorance."
 We agree with these sensible words.
 Hence, you will not find any information in this investigation about predicting the manner and hour of someone's death, periods of ill-health, financial successes or disasters, though we know well enough how to calculate these things, just as Dennis Elwell did.
 So, if you were hoping for tips on how to win the lottery using astrological methods, or make a 'killing' on the stock market, you will be doomed to disappointment.

 It was the abuses resulting from some of the secrets of the Royal Art leaking out over the centuries that brought Astrology into disrepute.
 A process that reached its nadir during the so-called 'Age of Enlightenment' and helped to divorce it even further from Astronomy, constituting a stain upon its original nobility and purity from which it has never fully recovered.
 Indeed, the taint remains so strong that no contemporary scientist who wishes to keep his or her position or reputation would dare to express any sympathy for, much less belief in, Astrology.
-Nonetheless, we can assure any scientists who do read these articles that they will lose nothing of value from doing so, and may gain more than they realize.
+Nonetheless, we can assure any scientists who do read these articles that they will lose nothing of value from doing so, and may gain more than they realise.

 We said just now that the aim of this investigation is to unveil the testament of the Zodiac; to decipher, as it were, the message which is written in the stars.
 For know, dear reader, that the Heavens tell a story in pictorial and symbolic form.
 It is the greatest story ever written; a story of triumph and disaster, of love and hate, rags and riches, bottomless sorrow and eternal happiness.
 It is the story of every man and every woman who ever entered into incarnation on Earth or shall do so in times to come.
 The writer is none other than the Author of All who, in His infinite Wisdom has engraved the Mystery of Man's evolution from Brute to Angel and beyond in the firmament of the stars.
 These blazing orbs of light weave a tapestry that conceals the origin and destiny of all things, living and dead, animate and inanimate, in a moving picture show that all can see every night but that few can read, and even fewer understand.